wpbt/my-blocks/README.md

-# Welcome to my plugin: My Block
+# Welcome to my plugin: My Blocks

 This plugin is only for learning purpose.